vicentinileonardo/daytrip/README.md

 docker-compose up --build
 ```

+The application will be available at http://localhost (on port 80).

 ## How to test protected routes

-1. Create ADMIN user using the POST /users endpoint (http://localhost:6868/api/v1/users/) and not on the /users/signup with a body of the following shape:
+1. Create an ADMIN user using the POST /users endpoint (http://localhost:6868/api/v1/users/) and not on the /users/signup with a body of the following shape:

 ```json
 {
   "name": "Leonardo",